 Playa Del Rey Beach is the wide sandy beach in front of the Playa Del Rey neighborhood of Los Angeles.
 The beach is northwest of LAX Airport on state land […]

 The north part of Santa Monica State Beach is a wide sandy beach that runs north from the Santa Monica Pier to the city border where Will Rogers State Beach […]

-Oceanside Harbor Beach is a large wide beach sitting in front of the Oceanside city harbor.
-The beach is boxed in by two rock jetties at both ends which seems […]
+Oceanside Harbor Beach is a wide sandy beach in front of Oceanside’s harbor.
+The beach is boxed in by two rock jetties at both ends which seems to hold in […]

 Sunset Beach (the beach) is a wide sandy public beach in the Huntington Beach community of Sunset Beach.
 Sunset County Beach, as it is often called, is located about two […]